groupbwt/scrapy-boilerplate/README.md

 This is a boilerblape for new Scrapy projects.

-*The project is a WIP, so expect major changes and additions (mostly latter).*
+*The project is a WIP, so expect major changes and additions (mostly latter).
+Master branch is to be considered as always ready to use, with major changes/features introduced in feature branches.*

 ## Features